 No matter the scope of your project, risks exist that must be managed.
 As business constraints grow, and organizations aim for ever more competitive outcomes, the importance of strategic risk management cannot be understated.
 AP-Canada’s research has shown definitively that the more complex a project is, the riskier it becomes, and the greater the odds will end up as a disaster.

 The risks are then prioritized, risk owners are assigned, and response plans are developed for the most significant risks.
 Lastly, a risk register containing the details of each individual risk, along with associated action plans, is provided to the project team.
-If desired, the register can be uploaded into Pyxis, AP-Canada’s proprietary risk management software tool.
+If desired, the register can be uploaded into PYXIS, AP-Networks’ cloud-based risk management system.

-The Facilitated Capital Project Risk Workshop draws upon AP-Canada’s experienced staff, industry-leading methodologies, and world-class tools to provide a structured format for implementing a holistic risk management process by:
+The Facilitated Capital Project Risk Workshop draws upon AP-Canada’s experienced staff, Industry-leading methodologies, and world-class digital tools to provide a structured format for implementing a holistic risk management process by:

 - Identifying a comprehensive set of risks associated with the project